-Lend a hand in the fight against blood cancer by hosting a #LetsNailBloodCancer Party and raising funds to help register more potential blood stem cell donors.
+Lend a hand in the fight against blood cancer by hosting a #LetsNailBloodCancer Party and raising funds to help register more potential life-saving blood stem cell donors.

 Taking part is easy – and fun!
 Together, #LetsNailBloodCancer.